Kaysims/Grip-Club/README.md

 ## <u>Initial discussion :</u>
 Grip Club is a bouldering gym in Essex.
 It aims to create a friendly and social environment where people can learn/improve their bouldering skills.
 The website is being used to drive more individuals to come down and try bouldering, providing users with more information about who Grip Club is and what they offer.
-In addition, the contact us section has been added so that people can ask questions and give feedback.
+In addition, the Contact us section has been added so that people can ask questions and give feedback.

 ## <u>User stories :</u>
 ### Client Goals